 - Use the chocolate hummus on a wrap for an easy and delicious snack.
 Take a flour tortilla and give it a generous spread of chocolate hummus and layer on some sliced banana.
 Roll up and enjoy!

-As mentioned, this dessert hummus isn’t overly sweet.
+- As mentioned, this dessert hummus isn’t overly sweet (just a tad).
 If you do enjoy things sweeter, you can sub in more maple syrup for water.

 More Recipes You May Enjoy

-If you try this chocolate hummus recipe, be sure to leave a comment below.
-Love to hear how you enjoyed!
+If you make this chocolate hummus recipe, be sure to leave a comment below!

 Chocolate Hummus Recipe (just 6 ingredients!)